danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 a terminal sharing app built on top of tmux.
 This great action allows you to pause a workflow in the middle of executing the steps, and then ssh in to the host runner and debug your configuration.
-I was getting a Python segmentation fault while running my tests, and this action proved to be exteremely useful.
+I was getting a Python segmentation fault while running my tests, and this action proved to be extremely useful.

 [Release Drafter](https://github.com/marketplace/actions/release-drafter) - In
 my app CD workflow, I showed that I am executing it when I create or edit a